pedroassuncaofilho/pedroassuncaofilho.github.io/_pages/about.md

 ---
 Education
 ---
--Bachelor's Degree in Mathematics – UFG (2012).
+- Bachelor's Degree in Mathematics – UFG (2012).

--MSc in Optimization Mathematics – UFG (2015),
+- MSc in Optimization Mathematics – UFG (2015),
 Title: A proximal algorithm with quasi-distance.

--PhD in Mathematics – Federal University of Goiás, UFG (2021), “Optimization”
+- PhD in Mathematics – Federal University of Goiás, UFG (2021), “Optimization”
 Title: Conditional gradient methods for multiobjective optimization.

 ------